scimusmn/stele/readme.md

 A control system for kiosked web browsers, built on top of Selenium, WebDriver, and Chrome.

 # Work in Progress
-This is an sketch and is not ready for production.
+This is a sketch and is not ready for production.

 # Installation
 ### 1. Install Python